 These folks wave the “Fairweather” banner proudly.
 At the beginning of the movie, when the home team totally stinks, these endearing townspeople can be seen burning effigies of the team mascot in the streets, waving pitchforks and screaming “Give us the coach!”
-These people, of course, will be the same ones at the playoffs at the end of the movie waving the signs that say “We always believed in you!”
+These people will of course be the same ones at the playoffs at the end of the movie waving the signs that say “We always believed in you!”

 The Absentee Father